gstan07/sshouthelper/README.md

 # sshouthelper

+This Chrome extension will add styling and increase usability for bucharest sshout
+* Adds 'submit on ENTER' functionality
+* Adds explanatory notes to fields

 ## How to use ##

 * Clone this repo in a local folder.
 This will be your extension folder